+UPDATED with video!
 Cherry Vanilla Cheesecake Bars.
-A very festive and easy cheesecake cookie bar recipe.
+A very festive and super easy to make, cheesecake cookie bar recipe.
 One of our most popular cookie bar recipes ever.
 Perfect for the Holiday freezer.

-The cheesecake portion is quite dense and holds up well to freezing, making them a terrific addition to your Holiday baking list too.
+The cheesecake portion is quite dense and holds up well to freezing.
+That makes them a terrific addition to your Holiday baking list too.

 These cheesecake squares have been a particular hit, ending up on our list of our 25 most popular recipes on our 7th Anniversary.
-Maybe it’s because they turn out so pretty, or that they are easy even for a beginner baker, or that they are a great way to portion control, or that they freeze well for later, or…well, it starts to become obvious why they are so popular, doesn’t it?
+Maybe it’s because they turn out so pretty.
+Or that they are easy even for a beginner baker.
+Maybe that they are a great way to portion control.
+Perhaps that they freeze well for later, or…well, it starts to become obvious why they are so popular, doesn’t it?

 If this is your kind of cookie bar recipe then, you might want to try our Chocolate Cherry Cheesecake Bars.